 Many marketers see holiday social media posts as “fluff” – content that doesn’t really mean anything, but is easy to create and post.
 The truth is, holiday posts and news breaks during the holiday season can be some of the most valuable content you produce for social media platforms.
 And, with the right tools, it could be easy to produce, but it should never be overlooked as a crucial part of your social media marketing plan.
 Let’s look at the four main reasons why this type of content is so important to a social schedule, together with some tips on how to create successful social media posts.

-First, why are holiday posts and holiday marketing on social media so important?
+Why are holiday posts and holiday marketing on social media so important?

 You need a means with which to create visually appealing posts.
 Tools like:

-Holidays are a great way to connect with your social media audience.
+Celebrations are a great way to connect with your social media audience.
 As long as you keep your audience in mind, and approach social media marketing with some heart, you’ll get the engagement you seek.

-Holiday Posts Have Emotional Appeal
+2. Holiday Social Media Posts Have Emotional Appeal